tpadoan/TSBG/data/README.md

 # Edges lists:
-* one file for each transport: taxi.txt, bus.txt, ug.txt
+* one file for each transport: cart.txt, tram.txt, boat.txt
 * format: one line for each node with some outgoing edge of the corresponding transport, containing: id of the source location followed by ids of destinations, space separated.

 # Locations coordinates list: